Enterprise Integration & Future Trends

 From Digital Design to Manufacturing: MBD-Driven CAM Automation

-Coskun Islam, Sandvik Manufacturing Solutions
+Fredrik Svensson, Sandvik Manufacturing Solutions

 This session demonstrates how Sandvik, using the Up2Parts AI platform combined with GibbsCAM or Mastercam, leverages 3D models enriched with Product and Manufacturing Information (PMI) to automatically generate NC programs.
 That greatly reduces CAM programming time, minimizes human error, and shortens lead times from design to first article.